professorkalim/stats22-23/Lab 3 Wrangling and Ggplot.md

   geom_histogram()

 ```
-**Task 2:** Begin by looking at the movies dataframe *(Do you remember how to do this?
+**Task:** Begin by looking at the movies dataframe *(Do you remember how to do this?
 One way is to store 'movies' in an object so it appears in the top right corner of RStudio.
 Then you can click on it to see the dataframe with rows and columns.)*

 Now that you see all of the data, pick two new variables (column headers) that seem interesting to you and make two new histograms using similar code as in the 4 histograms above.
 Write a description as you did with the previous histograms.
 I'll start you off with the first few lines: